DUP 'not averse' to Brexit vote delay, time to study May's tweaked deal

 In particular, they wanted to know whether Britain has the right to unilaterally withdraw from the backstop - an insurance policy to avoid a hard border on the island of Ireland strongly opposed by the DUP - if it feels it is being treated unfairly.

-He said his pro-Brexit party would take their own counsel as well and would make its own decision, one Wilson said would be a collective one between its 10 lawmakers.
+He said his pro-Brexit party would take their own counsel as well and would make its own decision, one Wilson said would be a collective one between its 10 MPs.

 “We certainly have greater clarity.
 Whether the changes that have been secured meet the requirements not only of ourselves but of Unionists across Northern Ireland and MPs across the House of Commons remains to be seen,” Donaldson said.